tomevans93/Studio-93/README.md

 Just had a nasty reminder why to constantly commit and push to git.
 2 hours of work. finally got back to where i need to be.
 Struggling with adding my next image.
 But as it is a clear point i am moving on.

+just remembered to add the class as active to the different pages.